 This room is also my wrapping station during Christmas (see the wrapping paper rack in the corner) and even serves as baby stuff overflow storage (see the toys collecting under the bench).

-The red farmhouse pendant wasn’t the only project I’ve been working on in here.
+The red farmhouse pendant wasn’t the only project I’ve been working on here.
 Let’s just say there’s a reason why I only photograph this room from this particular angle.
-Just to the left of the photographer in the above picture is a hot mess of a shelving that has just been begging for a makeover.
-I’m happy to report that I’m just about done with a furniture makeover and organizing project for this corner of the craft room that should make all my nesting and organizational dreams come true.
+Just to the left of the photographer in the above picture is a hot mess of shelving that has just been begging for a makeover.
+I’m happy to report that I’m just about done with a furniture makeover and organizing a project for this corner of the craft room that should make all my nesting and organizational dreams come true.
 But more on that later.
-For now can we just admire the addition of the red farmhouse pendant, grab a few colored pencils and color away in here in one of those fancy adult coloring books?!
-Yes please!
+For now, can we just admire the addition of the red farmhouse pendant, grab a few colored pencils, and color away in here in one of those fancy adult coloring books?!
+Yes, please!